Grow & Know

 The Urban Area had lots of fun activities to get involved with.
 Eco Birmingham, showcases how communities can grow together.
 On Friday discover ‘Malvern Welcomes’ a project showcasing the support being offered to Syrian refuges in the area.

 National Plant Societies

 Home to a selection of hand picked plant societies with a wealth of knowledge and friendly advice on how to grow plants and vegetables.
-The Plant Societies joining us this year are:
+The Plant Societies joining us this in 2018 were:

 - British Fuchsia Society

 - Cottage Garden Society